The U.S. Energy Information Administration (EIA) collects and publishes data at different geographic levels (depending on the data series):

 - Notes and sources that offer reference material on state energy data and facts

 State Energy Profiles also include data and information for five U.S. territories:

 The State Energy Data System provides annual time-series estimates of state-level energy consumption, prices, expenditures, and production.
 The full set of tables and data files are updated annually.

-The estimates provide multi-dimensional information for the following:
+The estimates provide multi-dimensional information: